-Portakabin Limited Slavery and Human Trafficking Statement 2019
+Portakabin Limited Slavery and Human Trafficking Statement FYE 2022

-In line with our commitment to operate ethically and in compliance with all relevant laws and regulations, we are continuing to improve our practices to combat slavery and human trafficking in our supply chain by working with both our suppliers and employees.
+Consistent with our commitment to operate ethically and in compliance with all relevant laws and regulations, we recognise our responsibility to manage and prevent the risks of Modern Slavery and Human Trafficking within our operations and supply chain.

-This statement describes the positive steps we have taken and are continuing to take to ensure that slavery and human trafficking does not take place within our supply chain or any part of our business.
+This statement describes the positive steps we have taken, will take, and are continuing to take to ensure that Modern Slavery and Human Trafficking does not take place within our supply chain or any part of our business.